philjhowson/BrainTumorDetection/README.md

 in 972,160 trainable parameters, out of a total 12,486,145.

 The custom built model had a multi-branch architecture.
-Specifically, the input image was sent through a block with a large kernel (kernel_size = 7) and a block with a medium kernel (kernel_size = 5) size before being concatenated and fed through the remaining blocks.
+Specifically, the input image was sent through a block with a large kernel (kernel_size = 7) size and a block with a medium kernel (kernel_size = 5) size before being concatenated and fed through the remaining blocks.
-The initial residual learning, was added to the second block and then residual learning was continually accumulated in an intermediate object such that each block had access to a feature map that contained the output of every previous block.
+The initial residual learning was added to the second block and then residual learning was continually accumulated in an intermediate object such that each block had access to a feature map that contained the output of every previous block.
 For more details about the custom model architecture and the architecture of the additions